pchico83/maven-localstack/README.md

 ## Deploy section

 The deploy section uses the image `OKTETO_BUILD_SLS_IMAGE`.
-It deploys the Kong configuration, the lambda functions, and uses `OKTETO_ENV` to configure the public endpoints of the lambda functions.
+It deploys the Kong configuration and the lambda functions.

 Official docs for [deploy](https://www.okteto.com/docs/reference/manifest/#deploy-remotely) section.

 ## External section

-This is a nice to have, but it's a convenient way to show the lambda functions in the Okteto UI, with a custom endpoint, icon and `README.md`` file
+This is a nice to have, but it's a convenient way to show the lambda functions in the Okteto UI, with a custom endpoint, icon and `README.md`` file.

 Official docs for [external](https://www.okteto.com/docs/reference/manifest/#external-object-optional) section.